Configurable Work Item Statuses

 Implementation and release plan

-- Iteration 1 epic
+- Iteration 1 (system-defined statuses)

 - Implement system-defined status and join model